peijunz/ipynb2pelican/README.md

 Note it is more strict than `#ignore` tag in pelican-ipynb.
 The purpose is to prevent kicking normal contents out of post content.

-### SubCells Selection `IPYNB_SUBCELLS`
+### SubCells Selection
-The Subcells preprocessor is executed after Metadata preprocessor (Th MetaCell it self will be removed by Metadata preprocessor), so
-**zeroth cell is the first cell after MetaCell**.
-The start and end should be written in the MetaCell like:
+The Subcells preprocessor is executed after Metadata preprocessor the metadate cell it self will be removed by Metadata preprocessor), so zeroth cell is the first cell after metadata.
+The start and end should be written in the metadata like:
 ```md
 # This is title
 + date: 2020-02-22